nishimura5/timeline_kun/README.md

 - **fixed**: Specifies whether the start time or duration is fixed (values: "duration" or "start")
 - **instruction**: Additional instructions or comments
 - **end**: Optional.
 End time of the event (formatted as H:MM:SS)

+### For LLM-based Generation

+For LLM-based generation (like ChatGPT), you can use [this JSON schema](https://github.com/nishimura5/timeline_kun/blob/main/schemas/timeline_kun_csv.schema.json?raw=1).

+To use it, either download the JSON file from the link or copy-paste its contents directly into your prompt, then instruct the LLM to generate your experimental timeline.

 ### CSV File Example (Timeline CSV)